By Cat, Jan 2017 (Photo, right, from Nutrition Action (1); see also photo of Cat’s dessert, below)

 The original recipe uses a combination of wheat and almond flour; wheat for the cake-like texture and almond for the texture and flavor.

-I prefer to use sprouted wheat pastry flour or sprouted spelt flour (or whole wheat pastry or whole spelt flour could be used) in combination with almond meal/flour.
-Sprouted grain flour is the better version, because sprouting breaks down the toxic lectins (such as WGA – wheat germ agglutinin), and partially breaks down the gluten; most people with gluten sensitivity and some with Celiac can tolerate sprouted or fermented grains.
+I prefer to use sprouted wheat pastry flour or sprouted spelt flour (or whole wheat pastry or whole spelt flour could be used but are not as healthful) in combination with almond meal/flour.
+Sprouted grain flour is the better version, because sprouting breaks down the toxic lectins (such as WGA – wheat germ agglutinin), and breaks down the part of gluten that causes gluten sensitivity; most people with gluten sensitivity and some with Celiac disease can tolerate sprouted or fermented grains.

 Whole spelt and wheat pastry flours are very similar (both are soft grains), but spelt usually requires less moisture or more flour because it isn’t as dry as wheat.
 I think the batter was a little too moist with my first test of sprouted spelt, because I didn’t adjust moisture.

 Now that I’ve discovered a Montana company that makes sprouted grain flours: Granite Mill Farm in Trout Lake MT (2), I started testing their flour in this recipe (See testing below for details):

 - 9/11/19: used sprouted spelt flour instead of whole wheat pastry flour, along with the almond meal, in 10-inch pyrex pie pan.

 Alternatives to Grain Flour:

 Coconut flour: This is an alternative to grain flour, especially if you have a problem with gluten.
 Use commercial coconut flour (such as Bob’s Red Mill brand), or left-over shreds from using dried, shredded coconut to make coconut milk.
 For details, see Coconut (About), and scroll down to section on “Coconut Flour.”
 See also Coconut Flour (on gluten-free flours and starches menu).